nhohung/hackintosh_thinkpad_X230/README.md

 ## Have fun with your hackintosh.

 # Part 2.
-Install Catalina
+Install fresh Catalina

 Install from https://mighil.com/thinkpad-x230-hackintosh/